2025 Handbook Version

 2

-Patient Privacy and HIPPA Policy
+Patient Privacy and HIPAA Policy

 A Patient Privacy and HIPAA Policy is important for medical providers to ensure compliance with the Health Insurance Portability and Accountability Act (HIPAA) and protect patient privacy.
 This policy provides guidelines for handling patient information, including disclosure, storage, and access.
 Adhering to HIPAA regulations helps prevent data breaches and legal issues.